cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 that takes a container cluster on GKE to start a container.

 To start scheduling tasks on a container cluster we first need to create one using `gcloud`.
-Here is a recommended configuration of a cluster that is very similar to what is used for the managed `contianer` instances.
+Here is a recommended configuration of a cluster that is very similar to what is used for the managed `container` instances.
 We recommend creating a cluster with two node pools:

 * `default-pool` with a single node and no autoscaling for system pods required by Kubernetes.
 * `workers-pool` that will use [Compute-Optimized instances](https://cloud.google.com/compute/docs/machine-types#compute-optimized_machine_type_family)